pettarin/python-on-windows/README.md

 ![Python 3.6.0 installer progress bar](imgs/042_installer.png)

-until the installation completes, with the following message:
+until the installation completes with the following message:

 ![Python 3.6.0 installer completed](imgs/043_installer.png)

 Starting with Python 3.6.0,
-it is recommended to click on the **Disable path length limit** option, before closing the installer.
+it is recommended to click on
+the **Disable path length limit** option, before closing the installer.
 If you do so, you will get a final confirmation dialog:

 ![Python 3.6.0 installer completed](imgs/044_installer.png)

-You can finish the installation by clicking the **Close** button.
+You can terminate the installation by clicking the **Close** button.

-Congratulations, you have your first Python installation under your belt!
+Congratulations, you have **your first Python installation** under your belt!

 ## Using The Command Prompt

-Most Python programs are command line interface (CLI) utilities, which means that they do not show a graphical user interface (GUI), also known as "the program window".
+Most Python programs are command line interface (CLI) utilities, which means that they are not operated via a graphical user interface (GUI), also known as "the program window".
-Instead, they must be executed in the **Command Prompt** of Windows, also known as "shell" or "terminal", typing a command with a certain syntax.
+Instead, they must be executed in the **Command Prompt** of Windows, also known as "shell" or "terminal".

+Running a CLI program means
+**typing a command string on the Command Prompt of Windows**, following a certain syntax which depends on what the program is supposed to do.
-You can think of this as reciting the "right spell" to get your task computed.
+You can think of this act as reciting the "right spell" to get your job done.

 ### Opening A Command Prompt

 To open the Command Prompt,
-locate the Command Prompt icon in your Start menu,
+locate the Command Prompt icon in your Start menu
 (or use the search bar):

 ![Command Prompt icon](imgs/100_cp.png)